IMPCT Institute

 A blockchain that runs on top of an L1, inheriting its security while offering cheaper or faster execution.

-Lending protocolIntroduced Day 16
+Lending protocolMod 16

 A smart-contract system where users can deposit assets to earn interest or borrow assets against collateral.
 (Aave, Compound, Morpho.)